gozdeydd/machine-learning-Practica2-Fraud/README.md

 irma.sanchez@cunef.edu

-1. Project Title : Fraudulent Transactions
+1. Project Title : Analisis of Fraud

 This is an assignment we did for our "Machine Learning" course in our Master of Data Science in CUNEF.
 We are analysing a dataset with banking transactions and tryinig to make a better guess in predicting fraudulent transactions.